Roman Abramovich 'could not pull strings' with Putin

 "It was clear from the evidence that, at the material times, Mr Abramovich enjoyed very good relations with President Putin and others in power at the Kremlin," said the Mrs Justice Gloster.

-"It was also clear that Mr Abramovich had privileged access to President Putin, in the sense that he could arrange meetings and discuss matters with him."'Courteous and careful'
+"It was also clear that Mr Abramovich had privileged access to President Putin, in the sense that he could arrange meetings and discuss matters with him."

 But she said there Mr Abramovich's influence was limited.